File: Minimalism, living better with less

 In 2014, my life took a giant leap.

 One day, a friend sent me an article by an American blogger: Lauren Singer, from the blog trash is for tossers .
-She's 26, lives in New York and looks like anyone.
+She is 26 years old, lives in New York and looks like anyone else.

-With one difference: his waste from the last two years fits in a jam jar.
-She looks happy and enjoying life like no one else.
-It clicked for me.
+Except for one thing: her waste from the last two years fits in a jam jar.
+She seems happy and enjoys life like no one else.
+The trigger is happening at my place.

-If she can do it, so can I. So I became interested in the subject.
+If she can do it, so can I. Then I'm interested in the subject.

-In one month, the habits are completely established.
-More than waste, it's a philosophy.
+In a month, habits are completely established.
+More than waste, it is a philosophy.

-Let’s put the situation in context.
-At this point, I have wanted to leave my job and live in Brussels for three years.
-I have a series of job interviews.
-Nothing to do.
-I'm stuck professionally and living in a depressing apartment in the middle of nowhere.
+Let's put the situation into context.
+At this point, I had wanted to leave my job and live in Brussels for three years.
+I went on job interviews.
+Nothing doing.
+I was stuck professionally and living in a depressing apartment in the middle of nowhere.

-Then, I discovered this waste-free lifestyle.
+Then I discovered this zero waste lifestyle.
 Within six months, I got a new job and moved to Brussels.
 Coincidence?
 I'm sure not.
-My life has unblocked.
-Removing waste from my life physically has lightened my mind mentally.
-As if a weight had just disappeared.
+My life became unblocked.
+Removing waste from my life physically made me feel lighter mentally.
+It was like a weight had lifted.
 I became more confident, I felt better.
-And it was felt around me.
+And that was felt around me.

 minimalist apartment

-A first glimpse of my new apartment in Brussels.
+A first look at my new apartment in Brussels.

-Zero waste means producing as little waste as possible, even recyclable waste.
+Zero waste means producing as little waste as possible, even recyclables.
 You can remove the trash from your home and compost fruit and vegetable peelings.

 The five rules to follow: